DrMarc/slab/docs/psychoacoustics.rst

 Usually, we do not only want to play sounds to the subjects in our experiment.
 Instead, we want them to perform some kind of task and give a response.
 In the example above we could for instance ask after every tone if that tone was higher or lower in frequency than the previous one.
-The response is captured with the :meth:`~slab.psychoacoustics.Key` context manager which can record single button presses using the :mod:`curses` module.
+The response is captured with the :meth:`~slab.psychoacoustics.key` context manager which can record single button presses using the :mod:`curses` module.
 In our example, we instruct the subject to press "y" (yes) if the played tone was higher then the previous and "n" (no) if it was lower.
 After each trial we check if the response was correct and store that information as 1 (correct) or 0 (wrong) in the trial sequence.::